• Skip to primary navigation

 crab butter sauce on top of beef tenderloin

-Fresh Jumbo Lump Crabmeat is obviously the gold standard but also the most expensive and elusive.
+• Fresh Jumbo Lump Crabmeat is obviously the gold standard and the most expensive and elusive.

-Pasteurized Jumbo Lump is a little more economical and when simmered in butter it’s hard to tell the difference between fresh and pasteurized.
-Lump, backfin, and special are also options but they tend to get mushy when cooked in a sauce.
+• Pasteurized Jumbo Lump is a little more economical, and when simmered in butter, it’s hard to tell the difference between fresh and pasteurized.
+Lump, backfin, and special are options, but they tend to get mushy when cooked in a sauce.

-Other crabmeat like Dungeness crab, king crab legs, snow crab legs, soft-shell crab, or even lobster or Langostino is also a tasty substitute for this sauce.
+• Other crabmeat, such as Dungeness crab, king crab legs, snow crab legs, soft-shell crab, lobster, or Langostino, is also a tasty substitute for this sauce.
 Personally, I always recommend using what’s local, fresh, and the best value.

 pound of fresh Maryland jumbo lump crabmeat